What Hinting Can and Cannot Do

 - When you adapt your zones, keep them as small and tight as possible.
 As a rule of thumb, a zone should not be larger than 25 units.

-- You can have up to 5 top zones (positive sizes), and 6 bottom zones including the baseline zone (negative sizes).
+- You can have up to 6 top zones (positive sizes), and 6 bottom zones including the baseline zone (negative sizes).
+As soon as you have any zones, one of them must be the baseline zone.

-- The baseline zone must be positioned at zero and have a negative size.
+- The obligatory baseline zone must be positioned at zero and have a negative size.

 Again, repeat these steps for all the masters in your font.
 Make sure number and order of zones are the same throughout all the masters.
 Since zones must not overlap, one zone must never ever bypass another in interpolation.